-- COVID-19 Exposure Control, Mitigation, and Recovery Plan (required to be posted in the office) - Entry door sign (required at the front door) - Hygiene, sanitation, and related signs (required to be posted around the office) - PowerPoint to assist with required training.
+- COVID-19 Exposure Control, Mitigation, and Recovery Plan (required to be posted in the office) - Entry door sign (required at the front door) - Hygiene, sanitation, and related signs (required to be posted around the office) - PowerPoint to assist with required training

-What are some of the required protocols for re-opening a real estate office in Phase 2 and Phase 3?
+What are some of the required protocols for re-opening a real estate office?

-If a real estate firm chooses to re-open, designated brokers should carefully review the requirements to ensure compliance with all protocols.
+(Revised February 2, 2021) If a real estate firm chooses to re-open, designated brokers should carefully review the requirements to ensure compliance with all protocols.
 No office facilities may open for operations until they can meet and maintain all the requirements, including providing materials, schedules, and equipment required to comply.
 Some of the protocols are: